 This art project began with previous Public Art Saint Paul City Artist Marcus Young in 2008 under the name “Everyday Poems for City Sidewalks,” and continues today with evolved stamping approaches, as well as poetry submission and review processes.
-The 2019 Sidewalk Poetry competition is unique because it includes poems in Dakota, Hmong, Somali, and Spanish for the first time in Sidewalk Poetry history.
+Our 2019 Sidewalk Poetry competition was unique because it included poems in Dakota, Hmong, Somali, and Spanish for the first time in Sidewalk Poetry history.
 The poetry on our streets celebrates the remarkable cultures that make our City home and that makes our City strong.
 With this as a beginning, other languages may be added in years to come.

 2021 Sidewalk Poetry Curators

 Bao Phi is a Vietnamese American writer and a lifelong Minnesotan.
 His poems and essays are widely published in numerous publications including Screaming Monkeys and Spoken Word Revolution Redux.
 A short story of his, Revolution Shuffle, appeared in the anthology Octavia’s Brood: Stories from Social Justice Movements, AK Press, 2015, and an essay of his was included in the anthology A Good Time for the Truth, edited by Sun Yung Shin, Minnesota Historical Society Press.
 He is a poetry slam champion, a published poet, a children’s book author, a nonprofit arts administrator, and a father.